launchdarkly/api-client-ruby/docs/FeatureFlagsApi.md

 api_instance = LaunchDarklyApi::FeatureFlagsApi.new

-project_key = "project_key_example" # String | The project key, used to tie the flags together under one project so they can be managed together.
+project_key = 'project_key_example' # String | The project key, used to tie the flags together under one project so they can be managed together.

 feature_flag_body = LaunchDarklyApi::FeatureFlagBody.new # FeatureFlagBody | Create a new feature flag.

 opts = {
-  clone: "clone_example" # String | The key of the feature flag to be cloned.
+  clone: 'clone_example' # String | The key of the feature flag to be cloned.
 The key identifies the flag in your code.
 For example, setting clone=flagKey will copy the full targeting configuration for all environments (including on/off state) from the original flag to the new flag.
 }

 begin